 - 2 tablespoons chopped fresh dill or chives, for garnish

 - Wipe out the pot, add the oil, and turn the heat to medium-high.
 When the oil is hot, saute the onion, carrot and celery, stirring often, until the onion is soft, about 4 to 5 minutes.
 Add the wine, bay leaves and the dried mushrooms and use a wooden spoon to scrape up any browned bits from the bottom of the pot.
-Let the wine boil for a minute or two, then add the remaining ingredients — including the blanched salmon bones.
-Pour in enough cool water to cover everything by about 1/2 inch.
+Let the wine boil for a minute or two, then add the blanched salmon bones and enough cool water to cover everything by about 1/2 inch.
 Bring to a very gentle simmer (barely bubbling) and cook like this for 45 minutes.

 - Get a large bowl for the broth and set a strainer over it.
 Line the strainer with a plain paper towel or cheesecloth.
 Turn off the heat on the broth and ladle it through the strainer and into the bowl.
 Don’t bother trying to get the last little bit of broth out of the pot, as it will be full of debris.
 Discard the contents of the pot and reserve the broth.